If You Can Put That in a Bottle

 "If You Can Put That in a Bottle" is a 1967 song by Wilbur Meshel performed by Peter Doyle.

+Italian singer Bobby Solo recorded the song with Italian lyrics as "Una granita al limone" in 1968.

 Swedish singer Lill Lindfors released a Swedish version, "En man i byrån", with lyrics by Peter Himmelstrand in 1969.
 With the song, she scored a Svensktoppen hit for 14 weeks between 7 December-18 March 1970, topping the chart.
 For many years, Lill Lindfors refused to perform the song, since many people thought of it as a dildo-metaphor.

-Swedish singer Agnetha Fältskog recorded the song with German lyrics as "Ein kleiner Mann in einer Flasche" and released it as a single on the Western German market in 1970.
+Swedish singer Agnetha Fältskog recorded the song with German lyrics as "Ein kleiner Mann in einer Flasche" and released it as a single on the West German market in 1970.